Livingstone College will require COVID-19 vaccinations this fall - Salisbury Post

 Livingstone College will require COVID-19 vaccinations this fall

-SALISBURY – Livingstone College will require everyone on campus to be vaccinated for COVID-19 by this fall and making it part of the enrollment process.
+SALISBURY – Livingstone College will require everyone on campus to be vaccinated for COVID-19 by this fall and is making it part of the enrollment process.

 Livingstone Chief Operations Officer Anthony Davis said the college made the decision based on trends in the pandemic and pathways back to normalcy.
 The decision covers students, faculty and staff.
 He said the college will require people be fully vaccinated, which means two shots of the Moderna and Pfizer vaccines or the single-dose Johnson & Johnson vaccine.